mapping

 An identity map is a cache mechanism that ensures that each database row is represented by a single object in memory at any time during a session or transaction.
 When object data is fetched from the database, it is stored in an in-memory map (identity map).
 Any subsequent query for the same data returns the same object from the map, avoiding the creation of duplicate objects.
 An identity map helps maintain consistency and improves performance by minimizing interactions with a database.
 Identity maps can be used with both active record and data mapper patterns.

-A table data gateway uses a single object (gateway) as an interface to a particular table in a database.
+A table data gateway uses a single object (gateway) as an interface with a particular table in a database.
 It contains all SQL queries to manipulate data in this table and is the sole point of access for all classes.
 A table data gateway complements a data mapper pattern to improve the system’s scalability and maintainability, but it can also be applied separately for simpler use cases.

 Lazy loading strategy delays the loading of related data until it is explicitly accessed.
 For example, related guests are not loaded when fetching a booking until their attributes are requested.
-This technique minimizes initial database queries and memory usage and is supported by most ORM tools, no matter the pattern.
+This technique minimizes initial database queries and memory usage and is supported by most ORM tools, no matter what the pattern.

 What are ORM tools?